Smooth Transitions Save Time

-No matter what level you’re currently you can be a master in Transition.
+No matter what your level, you can be a master in Transition.
 Hone your skills with our 10 Triathlon Transition Tips.

-2/ Slow Down: Unless you're in a draft-legal race you don't need to sprint through transition.
-Research shows that most triathlete's heart-rates are at their highest during the transitions.
+2/ Slow Down: Unless you're in a draft-legal race, you don't need to sprint through transition.
+Research shows that most triathlete's heart-rates are at their highest during transition.
 You might gain 5-seconds by sprinting, but you'll fatigue quicker and lose more time later on in the race.
 You’re also more likely to make silly mistakes when you're at maximum intensity.

 - Coming in through "swim-in" and finding your bike then heading out through "bike-out".

 - Entering at "bike-in", finding your place, racking your bike then heading to "run-out".

 - Imagine what you'll be thinking and what it will look like with or without other bikes there.

 - Use visual landmarks (that won't move) to help you find your place in transition.

 4/ Movement Patterns: When you rack your bike before the race, take the opportunity to practice your movements.
 Put your helmet and glasses on and off several times, and then do the same with your running shoes or number belt so that the movement patterns become etched into your brain.

 5/ Shoes On Your Bike: If you're allowed to, keep your bike shoes attached to your pedals rather than wasting time putting them on in the transition zone.
 Keep them in a horizontal position by looping a thin elastic band around the heel-tab of each shoe and hooking it on a bottle cage or wheel-skewer.
 When you get on your bike and pedal, the bands will simply snap.
 Ride with your feet on top of the shoes until you're up to speed and then slip your feet in carefully.
 Practice this several times at home before you try it in a race - it’s not as hard as it sounds.